 And that’s how you pick a white paint color haha.
 Such a joke.
 In the end, though, I chose one I’m really excited about.
 The one I should have just gone with from the beginning I guess!

 Painting is almost done and wow what a transformation.
+(2020 update: check out the full exterior paint job here – only 1.5 years late!)
 I‘ll share more soon but lets just say 1. don’t forget your sunglasses and 2. we are SO Halloween ready with this color scheme. xoxo Jenny